YaleSTC/cardswipr/README.md

 Also you may need to do ruby -e "require 'oci8'"

 ### Database Connection Information
 A sample database.yml is available in Yale's private git repository (but it is private).
-This application is not configured to run without a username/password to the right database, which is not private.
+This application is not configured to run without a username/password to the right Yale database.
 We're working on replacing this with a web API for the same information through Layer 7.

 ### Standard Rails Application Setup
 ```